If you would like a speaker for an event or want me to come to your book club (via Zoom or live)

 WHY DO AUTHORS WRITE?

 Writing is as natural to me as swimming is to others.
 Ideas pop into my mind on a regular, but random, basis.
 I find myself jotting down little nuggets that might turn into scenes in a book down the road.
-Both of my first two books have snippets of actual events in them, as does the book (working title PICKLED PINK IN PARIS) I’m currently wrapping up.
+All of my books have snippets of actual events in them, in addition to a bit of medical mystery that I can’t help but include.

 CHILDREN’S BOOKS ANYONE?

 I’m trying a new adventure in writing.
-Molly and Nolan Go Off to Middle School will be a story for children who are entering middle school for the first time.
+Molly and Nolan Go Off to Middle School is a story for children who are entering middle school for the first time.
 I have a whole cadre of middle school-aged great-nieces and nephews who have gladly given me lots of advice for this book.
 I’ll try to do them justice.
-Now to find an illustrator as I can’t draw a lick.
+I found an illustrator as I can’t draw a lick.

 READ THIS RAVING 4 STAR REVIEW!